beNative/arduino/README.md

 # Arduino
 Sources of my shared arduino projects currently maintained on codebender

-{{RC-PWM-To-LEGO-PowerFunctions}} converts a PWM signal from a typical RC receiver to the IR protocol used by Lego Power Functions.
+{RC-PWM-To-LEGO-PowerFunctions} converts a PWM signal from a typical RC receiver to the IR protocol used by Lego Power Functions.
 Requirements:
 - 3 IR leds
 - Arduino board (I used the Mini Pro but any Arduino compatible board can be used